crafterm/jd/content/34 UIScrollView Giggles & Glory/content.markdown

 A friend of mine [Oliver](http://deeperdesign.wordpress.com/) recorded the talk on his iPhone 4, and has since made it [available](http://www.youtube.com/watch?v=i50Z5RPFTnc) on YouTube.
-The quality is ok, but please understand its as good as a professional recording you'd see from WWDC.
+The quality is great considering its an iPhone 4, but please understand its not quite the level you'd see from WWDC.

 I really enjoyed giving the talk.
 The aim was to help anyone venturing into similar grounds with UIScrollView to recognize those issues and